 You’re less than a year away from having your wedding?
-Then it’s time to choose your photographer!
+Then it’s time to choose your wedding photographer!
 And here comes the tricky question:

 Should you hire an amateur or a pro photographer?